Klairs Supple Preparation Toners

 Water, Butylene Glycol, Dimethyl Sulfone, Betaine, Caprylic/Capric Triglyceride, Natto Gum, Sodium Hyaluronate, Disodium EDTA, Centella Asiatica Extract, Glycyrrhiza Glabra (Licorice) Root Extract, Polyquaternium-51, Chlorphenesin, Tocopheryl Acetate (Vitamin E), Carbomer, Panthenol (Provitamin B5), Arginine, Luffa Cylindrica Fruit/Leaf/Stem Extract, Beta-Glucan, Althaea Rosea Flower Extract, Aloe Barbadensis Leaf Extract, Hydroxyethylcellulose, Portulaca Oleracea (Purslane) Extract, Lysine HCL, Proline, Sodium Ascorbyl Phosphate (Vitamin C), Acetyl Methionine, Theanine, Lavandula Angustifolia (Lavender) Oil, Eucalyptus Globulus Leaf Oil, Pelargonium Graveolens Flower Oil, Citrus Limon (Lemon) Peel Oil, Citrus Aurantium Dulcis (Orange) Peel Oil, Cananga Odorata Flower Oil, Copper Tripeptide-1

-The Klairs Supple Preparation Toners both come in plastic bottles with controlled dispenser top and lid.
+The Klairs Supple Preparation Toners, (Original and Unscented) both come in plastic bottles with controlled dispenser top and lid.

 With regard to safety of the formula, the results vary due to the composition difference although both are rated favourably.
 The original Klairs Supple Preparation Toner delivers a CosDNA report which includes an additional mild concern against the added fragrance oils.
 The new unscented variety, produces an improved CosDNA report.
 A combined analysis highlighting the difference is shown below.
 The oils in the red rectangle only appear in the original formula.